Implementing a Simple Worker Pool in Vanilla JS

 4.1 DevTools Profiling for Thread Starvation

-Thread starvation occurs when queue depth consistently exceeds worker capacity.
-Diagnose it precisely:
+Thread starvation occurs when queue depth consistently exceeds worker capacity:

 - Open Chrome DevTools > Performance tab.